 The first and primary point of contact for all Reservists is their Cadre Coordinator.
-Cadre Coordinators manage each incident workforce cadre and oversee all aspects of day-to-day cadre management including staffing, equipping, training, qualifying, and performance of the cadre and its members.
+Cadre Coordinators manage the incident workforce cadres and oversee all aspects of day-to-day cadre management including staffing, equipping, training, qualifying, and performance of the cadre and its members.
 They are also responsible for communicating with the individual employees of their cadre as changes in policy or procedure affecting the incident workforce occur, and/or if an incident requiring the deployment of a large portion of the cadre takes place.
-If you do not know who your Cadre Coordinator is, please contact the Call Center Monday-Friday at 1-855-377-3362 or refer to any edition of the monthly Reservist newsletter, The Buzz.
+If you do not know who your Cadre Coordinator is, please contact the Workforce Coordination Branch at 855-377-3362 or refer to any edition of the monthly Reservist newsletter, The Buzz.

-The Reservist Ombuds supports the Reservist workforce by bringing to the attention of program leadership any systemic problem or issue affecting Reservists.
-The information gained by the Ombuds from Reservists forms the basis for recommended changes or suggestions to leadership on FEMA policies, instructions, procedures and/or practices to improve the effectiveness of the Reservist workforce.
+The Reservist Ombuds supports the Reservist workforce by bringing issues affecting individual Reservists to the attention of program leadership.
+Systematic issues identified by the Ombuds may form the basis for recommended changes or suggestions to leadership on FEMA policies, instructions, procedures and/or practices to improve the effectiveness of the Reservist workforce.
 Lester Schoene is the Reservist Ombuds and can be reached at 1-855-OMBUDS1 (1-855-662-8371).

-The Workforce Coordination Branch, formerly the Pasadena Call Center serves as a coordination element between Reservists and the Cadre Coordinators, particularly on issues pertaining to the FEMA Qualification System, Time and Attendance, Travel Vouchers, and other operational support services as required.
-It remains open Monday-Friday to handle questions pertaining to any incident workforce issue and can be reached at 1-855-377-3362 from 9am - 6pm EST.
+The Workforce Coordination Branch, formerly the Pasadena Call Center, serves as a coordination element for Reservists and Cadre Coordinators, particularly on issues pertaining to the FEMA Qualification System, Time and Attendance, Travel Vouchers, and other operational support services as required.
+They are available Monday-Friday to handle questions pertaining to incident workforce issues and can be reached at 855-377-3362.

-IWMD oversees the management and readiness of the Reservist program and coordinates enterprise-wide communications regarding Reservist issues.
-Working with the Office of Chief Counsel, Office of the Chief Component Human Capital Officer, and Office of Equal Rights, IWMD provides guidance and direction to cadre management personnel on the various policies and procedures affecting the Reservist workforce.
-IWMD routinely responds to issues and concerns of Reservists that cannot be addressed through other venues.
-If such an issue arises, Reservists should contact the Cadre Management Section at firstname.lastname@example.org or IWMD Front Office at IWMDFrontOffice@fema.dhs.gov.
+WMD oversees the management and readiness of the Reservist program and coordinates enterprise-wide communications regarding Reservist issues.
+Working with the Office of Chief Counsel, Office of the Chief Component Human Capital Officer, and Office of Equal Rights, WMD provides guidance and direction to cadre management personnel on the various policies and procedures affecting the Reservist workforce.
+WMD routinely responds to issues and concerns of Reservists that cannot be addressed through other venues.
+If such an issue arises, Reservists should contact the Cadre Support Section at FEMA-WMDCadreSupport@fema.dhs.gov

 Deployment Tools & Resources